- New York State Center for School Health

 -

-• The definition for the term “athletic activities” is revised to mean “participation in sessions for instruction and practice in skills, attitudes, and knowledge through participation in individual, group and team activities organized on an intramural, extramural, interschool athletic or inclusive athletic activities basis to supplement regular physical education class instruction, otherwise known as extra-class periods in physical education or extra-class activities.”
+A:- Athletic activities mean participation in sessions for instruction and practice in skills, attitudes, and knowledge through participation in individual, group and team activities organized on an intramural, extramural, interschool athletic, or inclusive athletic basis to supplement regular physical education class instruction, otherwise known as extra class periods in physical education or extra class activities.

 -